kitchenartsandletters/used-books-automation/README.md

-# Used Books Automation
+# hurt Books Automation

-This application automates the management of used book listings on Shopify, handling inventory changes, product visibility, SEO management, and redirects.
+This application automates the management of hurt book listings on Shopify, handling inventory changes, product visibility, SEO management, and redirects.

 ## Features

-- **Inventory Management:** Automatically monitors inventory levels for used books
+- **Inventory Management:** Automatically monitors inventory levels for hurt books
-- **Dynamic Publishing:** Publishes and unpublishes used books based on stock status
+- **Dynamic Publishing:** Publishes and unpublishes hurt books based on stock status
-- **Redirect Management:** Creates and removes 302 redirects for out-of-stock used books to their new book counterparts
+- **Redirect Management:** Creates and removes 302 redirects for out-of-stock hurt books to their new book counterparts
-- **SEO Optimization:** Sets canonical URLs for used books to point to their new book versions
+- **SEO Optimization:** Sets canonical URLs for hurt books to point to their new book versions
 - **Webhook Integration:** Processes real-time inventory updates from Shopify
 - **Scheduled Scanning:** Runs full catalog scans every 30 minutes as a backup
 - **Email Notifications:** Sends alerts for critical events via SendGrid